 - CD player

 - Cots Available

 - DVD player

 An organic Continental breakfast includes homemade bread, free-range boiled eggs (delicious with the hotel's hot sauce), orange-blossom honey and Neale's Yard yoghurt.
 We'd recommend paying extra for the cooked options, too; our veggie breakfast was sublime, with halloumi, homemade baked beans, vast mushrooms and plantain.

 Although there are no other meals served on site, there's plenty within walking distance; just ask at reception for the latest recommendations.
-For a relaxed lunch, Borough Market is 20 minutes' walk from the hotel.
+For a relaxed lunch, Borough Market is a 20-30 minutes' bus ride from the hotel (depending on traffic) or about 50 minutes' walk if you want to explore on foot.
 After our dinner, we returned to the hotel for a nightcap in the kitsch honesty bar.
 The stained-glass artistry is stunning.